ablestack/reactive-domain-objects/README.md

 ```

+> Note: **smartSync**
+>
-1. \* Source JSON data can be locally constructed (such as a Redux State Tree), or from an API (such as REST or GraphQL query results)
+> 1. \* Source JSON data can be locally constructed (such as a Redux State Tree), or from an API (such as REST or GraphQL query results)
-   , but it must have a consistent and predictable structure that can be mapped to a Domain Model graph
+>    , but it must have a consistent and predictable structure that can be mapped to a Domain Model graph
-2. \* For any subsequent change to the source data, call the smartSync method again.
+> 2. \* For any subsequent change to the source data, call the smartSync method again.
 Only the changed values will be updated

-### A Note About Domain Models
+> Note: **Domain Models**
+>

-1. Domain Model Properties must be initialized with a value other than undefined, otherwise the sync may not work properly
+> - Domain Model Properties must be initialized with a value other than undefined, otherwise the sync may not work properly
-2. Domain Model Properties are only updated when the source data changes.
+> - Domain Model Properties are only updated when the source data changes.
 This feature is especially powerful when the properties are Observable
-3. Domain Models may be enriched with any methods and properties in addition to those that contain the transferred source data
+> - Domain Models may be enriched with any methods and properties in addition to those that contain the transferred source data

 ## Nested Domain Model Object Graph Example